Wednesday, May 28, 2008

 Monday, May 26, 2008

-Addition: This paintings is one of six of my little ones that is included in an exhibition in the Mad Art Gallery, 56 Lower Gardiner Street, Dublin 1, Ireland, to start on 25 February 2010.
+Addition: This painting is one of six of my little ones included in an exhibition in the Mad Art Gallery, 56 Lower Gardiner Street, Dublin 1, Ireland, to start on 25 February 2010.

 Monday, May 19, 2008